 Who it’s for: Those on a budget.

 There are a few important things to know about buying a cheap monitor.
 The basics?
 Never go under 1080p resolution or under 27 inches (unless you lack space for it).
 Stick there, and you’ll guarantee a pleasant viewing experience fit for your home office.

-The Samsung SF354 represents the best value you can imagine, meeting those standards.
-It’s a fairly basic monitor — maxing out at 250 nits and includes just on HDMI port.
+The Samsung SF354 meets those standards for the best value you can imagine.
+It’s a fairly basic monitor, maxing out at 250 nits and including just one HDMI port.
 But at $170, it’s all about the value.
-This monitor does offer respectable display quality and an attractive design.
+This monitor offers respectable display quality and an attractive design.

-Samsung even throws in AMD FreeSync and an Eye Saver mode, for smooth gaming or long work sessions.
-You could pair this with a low-cost AMD Radeon graphics card for a simple, yet surprisingly awesome, gaming PC.
+Samsung even throws in AMD FreeSync and an Eye Saver mode, for smooth gaming or long work sessions on the SF354.
+You could pair this with a low-cost AMD Radeon graphics card for a simple yet surprisingly good gaming PC.

 Have a cramped desk?
-For $40 less, you can opt for a smaller 24-inch model.
-At $130 it’s an absolute steal.
+For $40 less, you can opt for a smaller24-inch model.
+At $110 it’s an absolute steal.

-Who’s it for: Professionals, gamers on a budget
+Who it’s for: Professionals and gamers on a budget

 Why you should buy this: The BenQ EL2870U gives you a large display and 4K resolution at an affordable price.